Ashley Graham Shows Off Curvy Body In Bikini For Photo Shoot In Jamaica

 “That’s something I’ve always been told: You’re not good enough because you’re plus-size.”

-What can you do better in lingerie? ???? full????@elleusa.com
+What can you do better in lingerie????? full????@elleusa.com

 A post shared by A S H L E Y G R A H A M (@theashleygraham) on